AOSSIE-Org/Agora-Android/CONTRIBUTING.md

 If you face **any** problems, feel free to ask our community at [Gitter](https://gitter.im/AOSSIE/Agora-Android)

+## Firebase API key
+1. Go to Firebase console and add a new project.
+2. download and paste google-services.json file inside  /app

 ## Running the application
 1) Update your local.properties with this variables 1.1) "secretKey" and enter your personal secret key

 2) CI/CD variables
-      2.1) "SECRET_KEY" and enter your personal secret key
+      2.1) "SECRET_KEY" and enter your personal secret key 2.2) "FIREBASE_JSON" and enter your google-services.json file content

 To use Facebook login, get your fb_api_key and fb_api_scheme from [here](https://developers.facebook.com/apps/).And then add these following variables.
    1) Update your local.properties with these two variables